$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Introduction

 Anonymisation aims at ensuring that data records of a person can no longer be unambiguously traced back to this specific person.
-For this purpose, a variety of competing and complementary privacy paradigms have been defined, \eg\ $k$-anonymity~\cite{sweeney2002k}, $\ell$-diversity~\cite{machanavajjhala2007l}, $t$-closeness~\cite{li2007t} and $\delta$-pres\-ence~\cite{nergiz2007hiding}.
-The most popular privacy model for protecting privacy in data is $k$-anonymity~\cite{gkoulalas2014publishing}.
+For this purpose, a variety of competing and complementary privacy paradigms have been defined, \eg\ $k$-anonymity~\parencite{samarati2001protecting}, $\ell$-diversity~\parencite{machanavajjhala2007l}, $t$-closeness~\parencite{li2007t}, $\delta$-pres\-ence~\parencite{nergiz2007hiding}, and $\varepsilon$-differential privacy~\parencite{dwork2006calibrating}.
+The most popular privacy model for protecting privacy in data is $k$-anonymity~\parencite{gkoulalas2014publishing}.
 In order to satisfy $k$-anonymity, it is sufficient to transform the \textit{quasi-identifiers} (QIDs), \ie\ attributes such as location information, age, ethnicity or gender that could be used (in combination with external information) to re-identify individuals.
 This transformation must ensure that each record shares the same values with at least $k-1$ other records in the dataset.
 However, even the application of this rather simple anonymity paradigm distorts the data.
 This can result in information loss and thus may introduce a bias for ML models.
 The resulting changes to the ML results are difficult to estimate in advance.
 The magnitude of the data distortion and the resulting information loss are decisive for the usability of the underlying data.
 Keeping the information loss as small as possible is crucial, especially for automated analysis by means of ML methods, which aims to derive meaningful patterns from the underlying data.
+The reduced usability is also a reason why we focus primarily on $k$-anonymity and do not include other privacy paradigms mentioned above such as \eg~$\varepsilon$-differential privacy, which is a competing anonymisation paradigm that is often used in practice but seems unable to provide acceptable ML utility for values of $\varepsilon$ that provide practically relevant protection~\parencite{domingo2021limits}.